bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 }
 ```

 If a shopper changes the currency and has added at least one item to the cart, they will still be charged in the original transactional currency.
-Below the shopper changed from USD to AUS.
-A message is displayed that they will still checkout using USD:
+Below the shopper changed from `USD` to `AUS`.
+A message is displayed that they will still checkout using `USD`:

 `*You will be billed for this order in USD*.`